We see stand spaces becoming less crowded with more focus on engagement and hospitality

 Technology holds the key

-Technology is rapidly changing the approach to design of exhibition stands.
+Technology is rapidly changing the approach to the design of exhibition stands.

 No longer do you need to display every single message that you want to promote on the back wall of your stand.

 You can replace this with a video wall that delivers 100 times the content in a more effective and eye-catching way.

 Or how about leveraging an interactive iPad, where the user can act independently to discover information of interest?